44 Turbofan & Turboprop Engines

 How Many Engines?

 One important design decision for an airplane, especially an airliner, is the number of engines to use.
 One benefit of using two or more engines is redundancy in that, in case of engine failure, the aircraft can still safely fly and make an emergency landing.
 Aircraft engines, however, are costly to purchase and operate, so airlines typically like to use twin-engine airliners.
-However, for some really large “Jumbo” aircraft, four engines may need to be used to have sufficient thrust and power to propel the aircraft, give it good climb performance, and ensure adequate one-engine inoperative performance.
+However, for some really large “Jumbo” aircraft, four engines may need to be used to have sufficient thrust and power to propel the airplane to give it good climb performance, and ensure adequate one-engine inoperative performance.
 Twin-engine aircraft, however, are still subject to restrictions on long-distance, over-water operations under ICAO rules called ETOPS, which is an acronym for Extended-range Twin-engine Operations Performance Standards.

 Aircraft with fewer engines will have lower fuel burn and better economics.
 For a jet engine, a good approximation of the thrust produced is

-where is the pressure ratio at that altitude and is the corresponding absolute temperature ratio, which can be found from the ISA model.
+is the corresponding absolute temperature ratio, which can be found from the ISA model.

 Because jet engines will operate at or close to their rated thrust for much of the flight, a first-level approximation is to assume that their TSFC remains independent of power output.
 Of course, a better approximation is to calculate the actual fuel flow rate from the TSFC curve for the engine.
 By multiplying the TSFC by the thrust output, it will be apparent that the fuel flow rate is a linear function of the thrust output.
 This relationship can be generalized as

-where is the number of engines and the coefficients and , depend on the characteristics of a particular engine.
+where is the number of engines and the coefficients

 It will be apparent that the total fuel flow will always be greater by approximately for a multi-engine installation.
 Therefore, an aircraft design will generally try to use the fewest number of engines consistent with flight performance, the safety of flight, and other considerations.
-The recent retiral of the Boeing 747 and the A380 from many of the world’s airline fleets and the cessation of production of both models reflects an airline’s emphasis on costs.
+The recent retirement of the Boeing 747 and the A380 from many of the world’s airline fleets and the cessation of production of both models reflect an airline’s emphasis on costs.

 Summary & Closure

 Turbofans or turboprops are used on many aircraft types because of their high propulsive efficiency.
 Turboprops, however, are generally limited to smaller commuter aircraft or those that do not need to cruise at transonic flight conditions.
 A cowl around the large fan helps the turbofan perform better than a propeller at higher speeds and reduces noise.
 However, the propeller, too, has aerodynamic limits, including the loss of propulsive efficiency at high helical tip Mach numbers.
 At supersonic flight speeds, such as for a military fighter, turbojets are generally more suitable, but turbofans are increasingly used.
+While the base fuels are nominally the same, turbofans demand stricter control over freezing point, thermal stability, contamination, and sustainable fuel compatibility.
+Turbojets, by comparison, place greater emphasis on thermal resilience and additive support for extreme operational profiles.

 5-Question Self-Assessment Quickquiz